Iron Horse Will Close After a Decade in Penn Quarter, Transform into a Boardwalk-Themed Bar

 After a decade of arcade games and motorcycle motifs, Penn Quarter tap room Iron Horse will close on October 26.
 But the space won’t stay vacant for long.
-Owners Curt Large and Geoff Dawson of hospitality group Tinshop (Franklin Hall, Tallboy) are teaming up with Ryan Seelbach, co-owner of Shaw bars Takoda and Cortez, to bring endless summer to the space.
+Owners Curt Large and Geoff Dawson of hospitality group Tinshop (Franklin Hall, Tallboy) are teaming up with Ryan Seelbach, owner of Shaw bars Takoda and Cortez, to bring endless summer to the space.
 The Boardwalk, a beach-y bar serving frozen cocktails and corn dogs, will open in early November.

 The bar culls inspiration from local beach towns like Ocean City and Rehoboth Beach as well as Brooklyn’s urban beachfront and the Santa Monica Pier.